mjannello/uala_microblogging/README.md

 ## CQRS and Event Sourcing App

 This application, named uala_microblogging, employs the CQRS (Command Query Responsibility Segregation) and Event Sourcing architectural patterns.
 Its primary goal is to provide a scalable and efficient solution for managing posts, comments, and user interactions.

+With the use of RabbitMQ it includes a manager running on port 15672 to check the status of the queues and messages.

 ## Purpose